railsgirlswgtn/fan-fiction-github-challenge/fan-fiction.md

 "Ssss," whispered Sirius.
 "Let them watch.
 It's the only thing they understand."
 Several dementors floated outside, faceless, but clearly intent on the action.
 Ronbledore was torn.
 His love, the now-thin man in front of him, and all the things he had thought about in the long months they had been separated, or his loathing to give the evil dementors even a moment of pleasure.
 What to do?

-The cell melted away liternally.
+The cell melted away literally.
 Sirius was finally free from the prison that had captured him for so many years.
-He no needed the services of Ronbledore.
+He no longer needed the services of Ronbledore.

+Ronbledore felt used.